 This article applies to ModuTile’s basement flooring and other indoor installations where you have 4 walls and no major outdoor entrance.
-This type of installations do not require the use of ramp edges.
+The basement tiles may only be installed and stored indoors.
+With it being an indoor product the installation does not require the use of ramp edges.
 The information provided in this article would not apply to a garage flooring installation.
 This article will help you understand the proper installation procedures and recommendations.

 In order to save time, proper planning is important.
 Knowing the dimensions of the room and knowing your pattern selection is key.
 For an in depth explanation about layout design, please refer to the “Basement Flooring: Design” article(s).
 For the purpose of this article, we assume that you have already planned the layout of your basement and purchased your tiles.